 - 18 pounds of honey

 - 4 gallons of water

-- 2 tsp yeast nutrient (I'll use if I have on hand from other brewing, but rarely use it)
+- 2 teaspoons yeast nutrient (I'll use it if I have it on hand from other brewing but rarely use it.)

 - Sanitize everything!

 - Heat all water to boiling, then remove from heat.